riched158/Full-Stack-Web-Developer-Udacity-Nanodegree/P1/readme.md

 **User Instructions**

-Clone this repository and execute movies.py.
+Clone this repository and call movies.py.
 The resulting page can be viewed by opening movies.html